ansys/grantami-bomanalytics/doc/source/contributing.rst

 Documentation
 -------------
-Documentation for PyMAPDL is generated from three sources:
+Documentation for Granta MI Bom Analytics is generated from three sources:

-- Docstrings from the classes, functions, and modules of ``ansys.mapdl.core`` using `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
+- Docstrings from the classes, functions, and modules of ``ansys.grantami.bomanalytics`` using `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
 - Restructured test from `doc/`
 - Examples from `examples/`